Quantum criticality using a superconducting quantum processor

 Noise is inherent in NISQ devices, has various origins, and is by definition machine-specific.
 Familiar sources include decoherence through relaxation and dephasing, readout error, and the qubits being imperfect two-level systems, which can result in faulty quantum operations.
 Here, we model the effect of noise with a depolarizing channel~\cite{Nielsen2011}.
 The noisy system is emulated by performing the following stochastic modification to the quantum logic gates~\cite{PhysRevLett.52.1657,PhysRevLett.68.580},

 where $\hat{G}_m$ and $\hat{G}_{m,n}$ represent a one-qubit acting on $m$ and a two-qubit gate acting on $(m,n)$, respectively.
 The probability that it remains unchanged, i.e., $\hat{\mathfrak{a}}(=\hat{\mathfrak{b}})=\hat{I}$, is $1-p$, with $p$ a parameter controlling the strength of noise.
 All other combinations are uniformly distributed with probabilities $p/3$ and $p/15$ for one- and two-qubit gates, respectively.
 The process has to be repeated many times to generate random disordered circuits over which the results are averaged.
+The $\hat{Z}$ gates induce dephasing, the $\hat{X}$ gates induce a qubit flip, and $\hat{Y}$ a mix of the two.

-To assess the reasonableness of the noise model of Eq.~\eqref{eq:noise_model}, we emulate the experiment in the presence of noise and attempt to find a value for the parameter $p$, reproducing at best the experimental data of Figs.~\ref{fig:collapse}(c)--(d).
+To assess the reasonableness of the noise model of Eq.~\eqref{eq:noise_model}, we emulate the experiment in the presence of noise and attempt to find a value for the parameter $p$, reproducing at best the experimental data of Figs.~\ref{fig:collapse}(e) and~\ref{fig:collapse}(f).
 Because all the circuits run on the quantum processor involve two time steps using a first-order Suzuki-Trotter expansion, they all have the same form and size: we anticipate that different quantum circuits performing the same task (following, e.g., compilation) will simply lead to a rescaled value of the phenomenological parameter $p$.
 To that end, we emulate with noise the circuit of Fig.~\ref{fig:introduction}(c).
-We report the results in Figs.~\ref{fig:collapse}(e)--(f) for $p\approx 0.08$.
+We report the results in Figs.~\ref{fig:collapse}(g) and~\ref{fig:collapse}(h) for $p\approx 0.08$.
 Despite being a simple one-parameter phenomenological model which may not capture the various imperfections of the hardware, a good agreement with the experimental data is observed, thus validating to some extent the model.